awsdocs/incident-manager-user-guide/doc_source/tracking-details.md

 + Start time – The time when the incident was created in Incident Manager\.
 + Resolved time – The time that the incident was resolved in Incident Manager
 + Amazon Resource Name \(ARN\) – The ARN of the incident\.
 Use this when referencing the incident via chat or CLI commands\.
 + Response Plan – Identifies the response plan for the selected incident\.
-Selecting the response plan opens the reponse plan's details page\.
+Selecting the response plan opens the response plan's details page\.
 + Parent OpsItem – Identifies the OpsItem created as the parent of the incident\.
 A parent OpsItem can have multiple related incidents and follow up action items\.
 Selecting the parent OpsItem opens the parent OpsItems details page in OpsCenter\.
 + Analysis – Identifies the analysis created from this incident\.
 Create an analysis from a resolved incident to improve your incident response process\.
 Selecting the analysis opens the analysis details page\.
 + Owner – The account that the incident was created in\.